-This institution named after its founder, was raised from the status of a seminary to that of a University in 1854 by Queen Victoria.
-It adjoins the Seminary, and has a large garden in front, and a spacious play-ground in the rear or town side of the Seminary.
-Collegiate buildings are at present in course of erection on a very magnificent scale. the medical college being finished.
-Formerly, the institution was divided into two branches distinguished as the "Grand Seminaire" and the Petit Seminaire.
-The Grand Seminaire is now the Collegiate institution in which Latin, French, Mathematics.
-Belles-Lettres, Moral Philosophy, Natural Philosophy, Astronomy, Chemistry, Drawing, Anatomy, Physiology, and a host of other "ophies" and "ologies" are taught.
-The Archbishop used to reside in the Seminary, as did Laval himself for the last twenty years of his earthly existence; but since then, a new palace has been raised and His Grace and his coadjutor enjoy themselves in a palatial edifice in rear of the Cathedral, built in 1849. which has also accommodations for upwards of 100 clergymen, and contains besides the portraits of some dozen (baker's or otherwise) of his predecessor's portraits, the best collection of paintings, by eminent painters, to be found in the country.
+This institution named after its founder, was raised from the status of a seminary to that of a University in 1864 by Queen Victoria.
+It adjoins the Seminary, and has a large garden in front, and a spacious play ground in the rear or town side of the Seminary.
+Collegiate buildings are in course of erection on a very magnificent scale, the medical and other colleges being finished.
+Formerly, the institution was divided into two branches, distinguished as the "Grand Séminaire" and the Petit Séminaire.
+The Grand Séminaire is now the Collegiate Institution, in which Latin, French, Mathematics, Belles-Lettres, Moral Philosophy, Natural Philosophy, Astronomy, Chemistry, Drawing, Anatomy, Physiology, and a host of other "ophies" and "olegies" are taught.
+The Archbishop used to reside in the Seminary, as did Laval himself for the last twenty years of his earthly existence; but since then, a new palace has been raised and His Grace and his coadjutor enjoy themselves in a palatial edifice in rear of the Cathedral, built in 1849, which has also accommodations for upwards of 100 clergymen, and contains besides the portraits of some dozen (baker's or otherwise of his predecessor's portraits, the best collection of paintings, by eminent painters, to be found in the country.

-LAVAL.
-99
+92 LAVAL.

 But to return to the Seminary.
-It was founded by Monseigneur de Laval de Montmorenci, in 1636, during whose lifetime the buildings were twice burned.
-Originally intended only for the education of catholic clergymen, it now educates all who are sent to it, even in the higher branches of education, for the very moderate sum of £12 10s, a year, if boarded, and for only 5s. or 10s. if not.
+It was founded by Monseigneur de Laval de Montmorency, in 1636, during whose lifetime the buildings were twice burned.
+Originally intended only for the education of catholic clergymen, it now educates all who are sent to it, even in the higher branches of education, for the very moderate sum of £12 10s. a year if boarded, and for only 5s. or 10s. if not.

-The teachers, who are ecclesiastics, receive no remuneration for their service; but the medical and other professors are of coure paid.
+The teachers, who are ecclesiastics, receive no remuneration for their services; but the medical and other professors are of course paid.